Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 * workflows

 ## Bootstrapping
-The easiest (and apparently) only way of installing FluxCD is through the `flux` cli, so I intalled it through my package manager.
+The easiest, and apparently only, way of installing FluxCD is through the `flux` cli, so I installed it through my package manager.
 The latest available version was `2.0.0-rc.5`

-Again, following the official guide exported my credentials:
+Again, following the official guide I exported my credentials:
 ```bash
 [mpd@ish]$ export GITHUB_USER=MathiasPius
 [mpd@ish]$ export GITHUB_TOKEN=github_pat_...